 It’s worth it, though, especially when you are just swimming in eggplants.
 Especially when your heart is not necessarily filled with love for eggplants.

 I’ve also just made the breaded eggplant slices and used them in sandwiches with some mayo, melted mozzarella cheese, and tomato slices (although I should have spread a little tomato sauce on it too).

-Either way, this is a really good, non-soggy eggplant recipe.
+Either way, this is a really good, non-soggy vegetarian eggplant parmesan recipe.
 And I’ll keep making it despite the hassle.

 Toss the sliced eggplant with the salt in a large bowl.
 Transfer the salted eggplant to a colander and set the colander in the empty bowl.
 Let drain for about 30-45 minutes (your eggplant will probably give off about 1 TB of liquid).
 Spread the eggplant slices on a few layers of paper towels and cover with more paper towels.
 Press firmly to remove excess liquid.